The Pirate Bay: Technical details

-Initially, The Pirate Bay's four Linux servers ran a custom web server called Hypercube.
+Initially, The Pirate Bay's four Linux-based servers ran a custom web server called Hypercube.
 An old version is open-source.
 On 1 June 2005, The Pirate Bay updated its website in an effort to reduce bandwidth usage, which was reported to be at 2 HTTP requests per millisecond on each of the four web servers, as well as to create a more user friendly interface for the front-end of the website.
 The website now runs Lighttpd and PHP on its dynamic front ends, MySQL at the database back end, Sphinx on the two search systems, memcached for caching SQL queries and PHP-sessions and Varnish in front of Lighttpd for caching static content.
 As of September 2008, The Pirate Bay consisted of 31 dedicated servers including nine dynamic web fronts, a database, two search engines, and eight BitTorrent trackers.

 On 7 December 2007, The Pirate Bay finished the move from Hypercube to Opentracker as its BitTorrent tracking software, also enabling the use of the UDP tracker protocol for which Hypercube lacked support.
 This allowed UDP multicast to be used to synchronise the multiple servers with each other much faster than before.
 Opentracker is free software.

 In June 2008, The Pirate Bay announced that their servers would support SSL encryption in response to Sweden's new wiretapping law.
 On 19 January 2009, The Pirate Bay launched IPv6 support for their tracker system, using an IPv6-only version of Opentracker.
 On 17 November 2009, The Pirate Bay shut off its tracker service permanently, stating that centralised trackers are no longer needed since distributed hash tables (DHT), peer exchange (PEX), and magnet links allow peers to find each other and content in a decentralised way.

 On 20 February 2012, The Pirate Bay announced in a Facebook post that after 29 February the site would no longer offer torrent files, and would instead offer only magnet links.
 The site commented: "Not having torrents will be a bit cheaper for us but it will also make it harder for our common enemies to stop us."
 The site added that torrents being shared by fewer than ten people will retain their torrent files, to ensure compatibility with older software that may not support magnet links.